JJGodfrey/bluebook-biblatex/README.md

 * `bluebook.ist`: with the index style files in  `.../makeindex/bluebook`
 -->

+If you use Overlef, these files can be placed in your project's root director and they should just work.

 <!--
 # Version history
 Some Point     Version 1      Original release